 NSF or Notes Storage Facility is a database used by IBM Lotus Notes and Domino servers.
-The .NSF files stores information like emails, contacts, user data, and more.
-If you are moving to Outlook, you would like to carry all this with you and read all your previous emails.
+The .NSF files store information like emails, contacts, user data, and more.
+If you are moving to Outlook, you want to carry all this with you and read all your previous emails.
 The tough part is that to convert NSF files into PST, that too for free, is a little tricky.
 It can be done, but there can be hiccups.
 In this post, we will show you how to convert from NSF to PST for free.

 Convert NSF to PST free